On This Page

 - Automatic — Link user accounts automatically according to the Auto-Link Restrictions and Match against settings.

 - Disabled — Don't link existing User accounts.
-Unless the User is already linked, user sign in fails.
+Unless the User is already linked, when the user signs in, the sign-in request fails.

 Auto-Link Restrictions — Allows you to restrict auto-linking to members of specified groups.